 This page is an archive of all articles about Snowballing in date order.

-The deals available on 0% balance transfer cards got better - longer and cheaper - throughout 2016.
-Now in February 2017 you can get a 43 month deal if you pay a hefty fee or you can get a 26 month deal with no fee at all.
-If you have a good credit rating, there has never been a better time to refinance that expensive credit card debt.
-In contrast,there are now a lot fewer cash back offers … [Read more...]
+If you have a good credit rating, there has never been a better time to refinance expensive credit card debt.
+The deals available on 0% balance transfer cards keep getting better - longer and cheaper.
+Now, in April 2017, you can get a 43 month deal if you pay a hefty fee or you can get a 28 month deal with no fee at all!
+In contrast, there are now a lot fewer cash back offers than 18 months ago … [Read more...]

 A reader asked: "We went to see a mortgage adviser to check if we qualify for a mortgage.
 We are first time buyers, me and my husband have 4 credit cards each and loans.
 Because we have a lot of debt, he advised us to go to our respective banks for debt consolidation by taking up a loan each to make one payment on all our debts.
 He said that was the best option for now.
 Also in that way we … [Read more...]